Image-X-Institute/HN2DRegistration/README.md

 python test.py --name RegTest --movingDir <path to test moving images> --fixedDir <path to test fixed images> --maskDir <path to test moving image masks> --epoch <EpochNumber>
 ```

+You can train using cpu only by specifying ```--gpu_ids -1``` as an option for the testing and training code.

+Running the train.py code will create a directory in <checkpoints_dir> which create a loss plot, a log file and for every epoch will create:
+- A copy of the trained model.
+- An example of the moving, fixed and moved (deformed moving) image.

+Runnine the test.py code will create a directory in <results_dir> which will output the fixed images, moving images, the deformed mask and OAR images if defined, and images showing the 2D DVF outputs overlayed on the moving images.

 More information on the train and test command inputs can be found using

 ```